mercator-ocean/copernicus-marine-toolbox/CONTRIBUTION.md

 We use:

-- autodoc: to create the documentation from the docstrings of the python interface or the comments in the models
+- autodoc: to create the documentation from the docstrings of the Python interface or the comments in the models
 - numpydoc: to convert numpydoc documentation to restructuresText
 - sphinx-click: to generate the documentation from the click CLI
 - furo: as a base template